 In addition to her weekly column and cookbooks, Lucy is the food editor of Food & Drink, a magazine published by the Liquor Control Board of Ontario.
 She contributed to the new Toronto Insight Guide writing about the Toronto food scene as well as doing the restaurant reviews and she writes about food travel for Gayot.com the internet restaurant and travel guide.

 In 2005, Lucy was presented with the Gold Award in Food Media/Journalism by the Ontario Hostelry Association for her efforts in mentoring young talent and for educating the public about cooking and world cuisines through her writing and teaching.

-This year Lucy was chosen as Canada's representative to the C20 a cultural exchange between Korea (where the G20 takes place in November) and the G20 countries.
+Lucy was chosen as Women Culinary Network's 2013 Woman of the Year.
+Lucy was also selected to represent Canada in the C20- a cultural exchange between Korea (where the G20 takes place in November) and the G20 countries.

 Lucy trained at Cordon Bleu, has an Ontario Teachers' Certificate and a degree in journalism.
 From 1972 to 1990, Lucy owned and directed The Cooking School, a Toronto school devoted to the teaching of good cooking.

 Lucy believes strongly in volunteerism and was on the board of the International Association of Culinary Professionals and chaired their Julia Child Cookbook Awards.
 She was on the Board of Second Harvest and is now Vice President of the the Necessary Angel Theatre company as well as working for the Centre of Diversity.
 She has worked with Bloorview Hospital's Chef's Calendar and conributed to many charitable cookbooks.